DataDog/system-tests/lib-injection/README.md

 Lib injection testing is part of the "system-tests" test suite.
 Although we run it in isolation from the system-tests, they share certain similarities

-To test lib-injection/autoinstrumentation feature, we run kubernetes cluster with datadog cluster agent and we check that the instrumentation run smoothly using different sample application (weblog) in different languages (currently Java, Python and node).
+To test lib-injection/autoinstrumentation feature, we run a Kubernetes cluster with the Datadog Cluster Agent and we check that the instrumentation runs smoothly using different sample applications (weblog) in different languages (currently Java, Python and Node).

 The following image represents, in general terms, the necessary and dependent architecture to be able to run lib-injection tests: